dajat/configure-ad/README.md

 <img src="https://imgur.com/vMMg3os.png" height="70%" width="70%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-After logging into the DC and Client 1, I completed a perpetual ping to DC's prviate IP address on Client 1 to observe the connectivity.
+After logging into the DC and Client 1, complete a perpetual ping to DC's prviate IP address on Client 1 to observe the connectivity.
 The connectivity has failed due to DC's firewall blocking the ICMP protocols.
-Thus, I went back to the DC remote desktop and enabled the ICMP4s protocols for "Echo Request" for the pings to respond.
-After enabling the ICMP4 protocol, I toggled back to Client 1 to review that the ping to DC's private IP address was successful.
+Thus, go back to the DC remote desktop and enabled the ICMP4s protocols for "Echo Request" for the pings to respond.
+After enabling the ICMP4 protocol, toggle back to Client 1 to review that the ping to DC's private IP address was successful.
 </p>
 <br />
 <h2>Install Active Directory</h2>